-As seen in Figs.\ref{fig:muReLgamma} and \ref{fig:ep-muLtauR}, the substantial region of predicted Wilson coefficients exceeds the experimental upper-bounds.
-Imposing the upper-bounds of the branching ratios of $\mu\to e\gamma$ and $\tau\to \mu\gamma$ decays, we obtain the allowed region in $\epsilon_\ell$-$s_e$ plane in Fig.\,\ref{fig:epsilon-s}.
+As seen in Figs.\,\ref{fig:muReLgamma} and \ref{fig:ep-muLtauR}, the substantial regions of predicted Wilson coefficients exceed the experimental upper-bounds.
+Imposing the upper-bounds of the branching ratios of $\mu\to e\gamma$ and $\tau\to \mu\gamma$ decays, we obtain the allowed region in $\epsilon_\ell-s_e$ plane in Fig.\,\ref{fig:epsilon-s}.
 It is found that $\epsilon_{\ell}$ is almost smaller than $0.05$ while $s_e$ is allowed in rather wide range of $[0.01-0.1]$.

 In order to see the correlation between $|\CL{e\gamma}{e \mu}^\prime|$ and $|\CL{e\gamma}{\mu \tau}^\prime|$, we plot their predictions in Fig.\,\ref{fig:eLmuR-muLtauR}.
 It is found that the allowed region is restricted.
 In the next subsection, we discuss the expectation value of $\mu\to e\gamma$ and $\tau\to \mu\gamma$.